aurore-bit/SediQuest/README.md

 # SediQuest

 This pipeline is a friendly-user implementation of the Vernot et al. (2021) workflow.
 It aims to extract human reads from capture data to perform further analysis.
+The set of sites used to capture the DNA is called a probeset here.

 ---